-Course full: An intimate yoga retreat into Nepal’s Himalayas with John and Julia Scott
+Course full: An intimate retreat to Nepal’s Himalayas with John & Julia Scott

 Join John Scott for an exclusive one-week Ashtanga yoga retreat in Mustang

 Location: Kagbeni village, in ancient Tibetan Mustang, Nepal